grafana/beyla/docs/sources/tutorial/helm-alloy.md

   - tutorial
 ---

-# Run Beyla in Kubernetes using Grafana Alloy Helm's chart
+# Run Beyla in Kubernetes using Grafana Alloy Helm's chart.

 Grafana Alloy is a vendor-neutral distribution of the OpenTelemetry Collector.
 Alloy offers native pipelines for OTel, Prometheus, and other telemetry signals.